sjspielman/datascience_final_assignment/README.md

 Your shiny app will live in the file `app.R` - **never change the name of this file.** Your final application will have two panels (one for NYT data and one for JHU data), each with its own input sidepanel and mainpanel for output - this has already been templated for you!

 Each panel will reveal a *line plot* of its associated data.
-The line
+Components of a line plot should include:

 with plotting preferences chosen by the user!